 In the third step you will evaluate the potential adaptation options and packages.
 The module emphasises the importance of establishing evaluation criteria for existing and potential adaptation measures.
 In addition to cost-benefit analysis, other criteria such as social acceptance, co-benefits, trade-offs, and adaptation limits and barriers should be considered.
 In evaluating potential adaptation options, it is important to consider potential co-benefits and trade-offs.
 This means identifying any positive or negative impacts that an adaptation option might have beyond its primary intended purpose.
 Trade-offs are particularly important to identify for vulnerable and marginalised groups.
 Additionally, it is important to consider soft and hard limits to adaptation, or the boundaries beyond which adaptation becomes impossible or ineffective.
 We suggest following an iterative process for identifying adaptation options and packages as shown in the Figure below.

-Iterative process of evaluating potential adaptation options and packages
+Iterative process of identifying entry points for adaptation options and packages

 In the last step you will gather feedback on the potential adaptation options from stakeholders.
 To ensure an inclusivity, it is important to consider the perspectives of vulnerable and marginalised groups who are often excluded from decision-making processes.